 4. Liturgics. - History of the forms of service in the Christian Church and a critical examination of their value. - Seniors and Middlers, one period per week.
-This course alternates with a course in Symbolics (Reim). - Four part singing of Lutheran Chorals by the student body, one period per week.
-(Schaller).
+This course alternates with a course in Symbolics (Reim). - Discussion of some hymns and their melodies; four part singing of Lutheran Chorals, one period per week.
+(Schaller.)

-The course in Liturgics will not be given in 1944-1945.
+The course in Liturgics will be given in 1945.